epics-modules/lua/docs/device-support.md

 ```

 If the source name does not resolve to a file on disk, it is treated as
-the name of a Lua state registered with `luaRegisterState`.
+the name of a Lua state registered with `luaNameState`.
 This allows
-records to call functions in a state created by `luaLoadFile`, sharing
+records to call functions in a state created by `luaRunFile`, sharing
 variables, upvalues, and module-level state with the code that created
 the records.